- Scroll down to "Choose a Designation".

 This scholarship was established in 1994 by the Arizona Water Resources Committee for the purpose of promoting watershed management in the state.
 It is awarded to a junior or senior with a GPA of 3.0 or greater and a demonstrated interest in watershed management.

-Forestry Department Scholarship Fund: Accordion Closed
+School of Forestry Scholarship Fund: Accordion Closed

 This fund is used to support two to three scholarships per year for deserving forestry students.